So, you want to start a bulk?

 - Use a protein bundle to zone in on your specific goals.
 The COR Essentials Stack features 24 g of high-quality protein from COR Whey, the legendary explosive energy of C4 Original, and the performance recovery of Alpha Amino.
 This hand-picked stack has your pre, post, and protein essentials covered.

-- The COR Ripped Stack is powered by the advanced fat-burning duo of CLK and C4 Ripped, combined with that post-workout Whey Protein, this ripped stack puts you on the path to reveal your toned, lean physique.
+- The Intro to Fat Loss Stack is powered by the advanced fat-burning duo of CLK and C4 Ripped, this ripped stack puts you on the path to reveal your toned, lean physique.

-- The COR Men’s Stack is amplified by the iconic testosterone boosting P6 Original, this bundle drives increased strength, invigorated vitality, explosive energy, and male performance.
-Stacked alongside the high-quality COR-Performance Whey, C4 Original to unlock next-level results.
+- The Advanced Men’s Lean Bulk Stack is amplified by the iconic testosterone boosting P6 Original, this bundle drives increased strength, invigorated vitality, explosive energy, and male performance.
+Stacked alongside the high-quality XTEND Pro, C4 Original, and XTEND Original to unlock next-level results.